cypress-io/cypress/CONTRIBUTING.md

 ### Tests

- For most packages, there are unit, integration and e2e tests, which can be triggered by `npm run test-unit`, `npm run test-integration` and `npm run test-e2e` respectively.
+For most packages there are typically unit and some integration tests.

 Our true e2e tests are in `packages/server`, which test the full stack all together.

-Please refer to each packages `README.md` which documents how to run tests.
-It is not feasible to try to run all of the tests together - as each package may contain its own unit, integration, and e2e tests.
+Please refer to each packages' `README.md` which documents how to run tests.
+It is not feasible to try to run all of the tests together.
+We run our entire test fleet across over a dozen containers in CI.

-If you're curious how we manage all of these tests in CI check out our [`circle.yml`](.circle.yml) file found in the root `cypress` directory.
+If you're curious how we manage all of these tests in CI check out our [`circle.yml`](circle.yml) file found in the root `cypress` directory.

 #### Docker